 Ndéla Faye is a journalist and writer, based in Helsinki.
 Drawing from her own experiences, her writings often focus on identity, culture, rootlessness, motherhood and mental health.
+She is also an avid reality TV follower and is fluent in all the Real Housewives melodrama, along with the stormy weather and smooth sailings of Below Deck.
 Her articles have featured in The Guardian, VICE, Al Jazeera, HuffPost and CNN, among other publications.
-She spoke on multiculturalism and being a ’Third Culture Kid’ at TedXWarwick.
+In 2016, she spoke on multiculturalism and being a ’Third Culture Kid’ at TedXWarwick.
 Ndéla holds a MA in journalism from Birkbeck, University of London.

 Blind Spot(s) is an exhibition at The Finnish Museum of Photography, by Uwa Iduozee (b.
 1987), a Finnish-Nigerian documentary filmmaker, cinematographer and photographer, based in New York and Helsinki.
 In his words, he strives to tell stories that are often neglected by the mainstream media.
 Blind Spot(s) features photographs taken by Iduozee in the United States in 2020.

 I enter the bare room with white-painted walls, lined with colourful pictures of Americans during 2020; a year that will forever be etched in our minds as the Year of the Pandemic, a year of lockdowns, Black Lives Matter protests, turmoil, heartache and heartbreak, uncertainty and anxiety.